 Number 3: Soy Lecithin can be skipped if you must but I promise it creates the perfect roll.

 Number 5: Yes, I do use brown sugar and white sugar, Maeser taught me and he is king of the cinnamon rolls so just do it all Nike style.
 We have tested recipes for a little over 6 years and while there are some I just plain don’t like, there are others that I think are fantastic.
-Lauren’s Latest has a great Cinnabon Cinnamon roll and while these are the ones my family prefers there were a few things on hers I adopted.
-I add cornstarch instead of the flour my recipe called for and a little buttermilk.
+I add cornstarch.
 It really does make a difference.

 See how beautiful and soft they turn out?
 And really, if the saying is true that you are what you eat then you will be beautiful for eating these. #Fatpants and all. 😉